 Check out Australia Zoo’s Woma Python!

 Get up close and personal with our very own woma pythons, right here at Australia Zoo!
-These incredible reptiles can be spotted exploring their home in our Reptile House.
-Keep your eyes peeled for our Wandering Wildlife Team and say “cheese” while you get hands-on in our Australia Zoo Photo Studio!
+These incredible reptiles can be spotted exploring their home in Robert’s Reptile House!

 Although not venomous themselves, they are capable of eating and being bitten by some of Australia’s most venomous snakes and surviving.
 Crikey!

 Woma pythons are nocturnal hunters, moving under the cover of darkness to avoid the harsh arid temperatures.
 They will strike out and use their sharp teeth to hold their prey, before suffocating it with coils of their muscular body.
 They have also been known to squash their prey against burrow walls to subdue them.

 The woma python population found throughout the Brigalow Belt is heavily affected by habitat destruction.
 Sadly, the fragmented population that remains in that area is endangered.
 Australia Zoo’s conservation property at St George is dedicated to providing sanctuary for a number of endangered native species, including the gorgeous woma python.
 This species as a whole is of least concern.